Tuwon masara: Method of preparation

 There are different methods of making tuwon mansara.
 After the corn has been grounded, it can be poured directly into a pot of boiling water while stirring continuously to create a dough-like mush.

 Another method is by mixing the cornflour into a thick paste and then pouring it into a pot of boiling water to make a smooth dough-like mush.

-Once it is done,it can be served with any soup of your choice.
+Once it is done, it can be served with any soup of your choice.
 In Northern Nigeria, it's commonly served with miyan taushe, miyan zogale, miyan ridi, miyan wake, miyan shuaka, miyan kuka, or miyan tapa.
-Other soups that go well with tuwon mansara are egusi soup and ogbono soup.
+Other soups that go well with tuwon mansara are egusi soup and ogbono soup and Gbegiri soup.